When Job Loss Impacts Your Rights and Obligations in a Virginia Divorce

 In years past, people who were going through divorces did not need to consider how the economy affected divorce-related issues.
 However, today, people who fail to contemplate current market and economic issues may suffer significant consequences.

 Many times, our clients come to us at a loss for what to do.
-In a sense they are frozen by the emotional trauma of divorce.
+In a sense, they are frozen by the emotional trauma of divorce.
 However, with over 20 years of family law experience, we know the issues in divorce.
 We help our clients address critical issues in their divorce negotiations, including planning for unexpected issues — like losing a job or having your hours (and thus your income) cut.

-Spousal Support and Alimony Modifications Are Possible
+Spousal Support and Alimony Modifications Are Possible in Virginia

 Job loss can put undeniable and significant financial strain on someone making regular spousal support payments.
 Sometimes, unfortunately, spousal support cannot be modified.
 If the spousal support was ordered by the court, it can be modified if there is a material change in circumstance.